 - Existing patrons who are already paying in your payout currency are not required to change anything at all.

-You can preview your tier prices in other currencies in the tier editor by clicking the Preview button at the top of your Tier editor or Membership page.
+You can preview your tier prices in other currencies in the Membership tier editor by clicking the Preview button at the top of your Tier editor or Membership page.

 Previewing your page in different currencies

-For more currency detail, you now have access to a CSV in your Income Dashboard with a row per patron payment breaking out basic earnings information, plus:
+For more currency detail, you now have access to a CSV in your Payout Dashboard with a row per patron payment breaking out basic earnings information, plus:

 - Patron amount and currency charged